tenchi-security/zanshin-cli/README.md

 * `user_agent` (optional) allows you to override the default user-agent header used by the SDK when making API requests.
 * `api_url` (optional) directs the SDK to use a different API endpoint than the default (https://api.zanshin.tenchisecurity.com).

-This is what a minimal configuration file looks like:
+You can populate the file with the `zanshin init` command of the CLI tool.
+This is what a minimal configuration file would look like:
 ```ini
 [default]
 api_key = abcdefghijklmnopqrstuvxyz